MeltwaterArchive/storyplayer/v2/modules/browser/ordinal-prefixes.md

 ## N-Style

-Use _one, two, three ... nineteen, or twenty_ when you are searching for a group of elements from the HTML page.
+Use _one, two, three ... nineteen, or twenty_ when you are searching for a group ofg elements from the HTML page.

 For example, to make sure that the page has two links that say "Logout", you would do this: